TicketsBot/docs/src/dashboard/settings/settings.md

 # Settings
-Upon opening the `Settings` menu, you'll have extra fields displayed to you (with the first two being expanded):
+Upon opening the `Settings` menu, extra sections will be displayed (with the first two being expanded):
 - General
 - Tickets
 - /Open Command